ss889/project-management-github-activity/README.md

 1. Add items to the list
 ### Things you want to know next
 1. How to connect viewjs to elastic search

+I just want to try to make a pull request - from 2dtkingslayer